ItsSenko/Discord-RPC-Maker/README.md

 For support, join the [discord](https://discord.gg/fxpPgHqwUr) and open a ticked or DM me on discord or upload a issue on this github!

+## Credit

+Credit to the [discord-rpc-csharp](https://github.com/Lachee/discord-rpc-csharp) for making this application functional

 ![Logo](https://imgur.com/7DI9STR.png)